I General Purpose

 - No Level of Organisational Membership should be taken to imply that the Society is legally responsible for the practice of the organisation to clients or to the public.

-- Approved and Accredited Status shall be defined by and dependent upon the Organisational Membership Guidelines document of the Society, as current.
+- Quality Checked and Accredited Status shall be defined by and dependent upon the Organisational Membership Guidelines document of the Society, as current.

-- Organisational Members may be suspended or dismissed as appropriate where (a) their dues are not paid (b) they are in violation of the Code of Ethics and the Complaints Procedure is applied to them (c) they deliberately act in a manner prejudicial to the Society.
+- Organisational Members may be suspended or dismissed as appropriate where (a) their dues are not paid (b) they are in violation of the Code of Ethics and the Complaints Procedure is applied to them (c) they deliberately act in a manner prejudicial to the Society (d) they are shown to be in gross violation of the standards of accreditation or quality checking, and having been served conditions on membership, have not complied with those conditions.

 - Only those Organisational Members current with the Society may advertise as such; no Organisational Member may advertise that any Level of Membership is "pending."